-- Correcting obvious minor data entry errors - Splitting or combining projects without modifying the original project design, concept, and scope or creating project segmentation - Changing or clarifying elements of a project description.
+- Correcting obvious minor data entry errors - Splitting or combining projects without modifying the original project design, concept, and scope, or creating project segmentation - Changing or clarifying elements of a project description.
 This change would not alter the original project design, concept, and scope.
-It also must be consistent with the approved environmental document. - Moving a project from one federal funding category to another federal funding category - Moving a project from federal funding to state funding - Shifting the schedule of a project or phase within the years covered by the TIP (only the first two years for nonattainment and maintenance areas) - Updating project cost estimates (within the original project scope and intent) not to exceed greater than 20% of the original cost estimate - Moving any identified project phase programmed for the previous year into a new TIP (rollover provision) - Adding agency to a group - Adding projects with grouped projects within the TIP, provided fiscal constrain is maintained - Removing a project reported as obligated or completed - Re-demonstration of fiscal constrain is not required
+It also must be consistent with the approved environmental document. - Moving a project from one federal funding category to another federal funding category - Moving a project from federal funding to state funding - Shifting the schedule of a project or phase within the years covered by the TIP (only the first two years for nonattainment and maintenance areas) - Moving any identified project phase programmed for the previous year into a new TIP (rollover provision) - Adding agency to a group

+- Adding projects with grouped projects within the TIP, provided fiscal constraint is maintained - Removing a project reported as obligated or completed - Redemonstration of fiscal constraint is not required